scopatz/hdf5-is-for-lovers/hdf5/scopatz_scipy2012_hdf5.rst

 .. break

-    * Use zlib if you must guarentee complete portability.
+    * Use zlib if you must guarantee complete portability.

 .. break